desertcod98/OakClient/README.md

 # OakClient
 OakClient is an in development utility mod created with anarchy servers in mind, providing useful features that don't come with the vanilla client.

-This client was created to learn and to have fun, every contribution or suggestion is welcome!
+This client was created by a clown to learn and to have fun, every contribution or suggestion is welcome!

 ## How to install:
 -Put OakClient.jar (find it here: https://github.com/desertcod98/OakClient/releases) in you Fabric mods folder